Vladdstian/libraryManagementSystem/README.md

 - **Verification**: At the time of borrowing.

 ### 3. Borrowing Process
-- **Search**: Allowing readers to search for books by title, author, and other criteria.
+- **Search**: Allowing readers to search for books by title, author, and other criteria .
 - **Listing Books**: Displaying available books based on search criteria.
 - **Borrowing Process**: Selecting, calculating duration, penalties for delay.
 - **Confirmation**: Providing a unique borrowing ID.